cyberwizardinstitute/workshops/git.markdown

 # starting a new github repo

-github repos live online, on github.com. you can have a million projects in local git repos and zero activity on github. to take your local repo and put it online (where it will live on forever regardless of what happens to your computer and where others can see your work & possibly even help you with it!), you first have to go to github.com.
+github repos live on github.com. you can have a million projects in local git repos and zero activity on github. to put your local repo online, first go to github.com.

-- on github: click the big green "new repository" button and follow the steps.
-NOTE: do not make a README.
+- on github: click the "new repository" button NOTE: do not make a README.
-- on github: once your new github repository is ready, the site will show your new repo & display its git url. it will look something like this:
+- on github: once your new repo is ready, the site will show its git url. it will look like:
   `git@github.com:cyberwizardinstitute/course-map.git`
-- in terminal do: `git remote add origin git@github.com:cyberwizardinstitute/course-map.git`
+- in terminal: `git remote add origin git@github.com:cyberwizardinstitute/course-map.git`
-- in terminal do: `git push origin master`
+- in terminal: `git push origin master`

 now, when you go to your repo on github, it should have the contents of your last commit.